-(4) Drive international growth
+(3) Drive International Growth

-Over the past 15 years, we have transformed ourselves from a U.S. business to a global player with approximately 18% of our sales in foreign countries.
+Over the past 15 years, we have transformed ourselves from an almost totally U.S. business to a global player with approximately 15% of our sales in foreign countries.
 We have fully operational subsidiaries in 6 countries (U.K., France, Canada, Mexico, Australia and Brazil) and export to over 80 other countries.
-Our Consumer International team has delivered outstanding growth over the past 6 years with Net Sales increases averaging 4.1% annually and Operating Profit increases averaging over 5.2% annually.
+Our Consumer International team has delivered outstanding growth over the past 6 years.
+Excluding FX translation, currency neutral Net Sales increases averaging 7.2% annually and currency neutral Operating Profit increases averaging 8.5% annually.

-(5) Focus on gross margin
+(4) Focus on Gross Margin

 Gross margin expansion fuels our organic growth because it enables us to increase marketing spending.
-Our gross margin grew by 40 basis points in 2015.
-In 2016, we expect to expand gross margin and to build upon the 1,540 basis point gross margin increase achieved between 2001 and 2015.
-Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continues to be our formula for the future.
+Our gross margin grew by 120 basis points in 2016.
+In 2017, we expect to expand gross margin and to build upon the 1,640 basis point gross margin increase achieved between 2001 and 2016.
+Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continue to be our formula for the future.

-(6) Growth through Acquisitions
+(5) Growth through Acquisitions

 Church & Dwight has a competency in targeting, acquiring, and integrating brands and businesses.
-In a world where 70% of acquisitions do not create value, we have a stellar track record in making accretive acquisitions.
+In a world where seven out of 10 acquisitions do not create value, we have a superior track record in making accretive acquisitions.
 We adhere to clear acquisition guidelines and we quickly integrate acquisitions to leverage our existing capital base in manufacturing, logistics and purchasing.
 We acquired nine of our 10 current Power Brands over the past 15 years.
-In January of 2016, we acquired Toppik, a fiber-based solution to thinning hair.
-We are always on the hunt to acquire good brands and we have the financial capacity to execute acquisitions that fit our guidelines.